gabebw/dotfiles/helpful-tips/tmux.md

 `C-a s` will run `tmux choose-session`, which gives you a browseable list of all sessions.

+BUT! `C-a j` (in my dotfiles) will run `tmux choose-tree`, which is like `choose-session` but also lets you hit Right-Arrow when your cursor is over a specific session to choose the window that you want to jump to.

 ## A long list of tips

 https://gist.github.com/andreyvit/2921703